ChiefInnovator/bokeh/README.md

     *   Valentine's
     *   Warm City Lights
     *   Wonder Woman
-*   **Fullscreen Mode**: Click anywhere on the screen to toggle fullscreen.
+*   **Fullscreen Mode**: Click anywhere on the screen or press **Enter** to toggle fullscreen.
 The UI automatically hides after 2 seconds of inactivity for an immersive experience.
 *   **Responsive**: Automatically adjusts to fit any screen size.

 ## Usage